 By default, GCXP links are configured to send and expect to receive GCXP responses, and M-Guard should be configured to let GCXP responses through.
 In setups where M-Guard cannot be configured to let GCXP responses through, the option Send GCXP Responses must be disabled as well.
 GCXP responses are used to provide acknowledgement of stanzas delivered between the M-Link Edge Server servers on either side of the Guard, allowing stanza delivery to be re-attempted in the case of a connection or system failure of the Guard or other M-Link Edge Server.
-They are also used by M-Guard to alert M-Link Edge Server to 'bounce' the stanza.
+They are also used by M-Guard to alert M-Link Edge Server when a stanza has been rejected by the Guard, allowing M-Link Edge Server to 'bounce' the stanza.
 GCXP responses contain no data other than the ID of the GCXP message to which they refer; connections to the Guard remain unidirectional with respect to the flow of XMPP data.